One thing that really bugs me is when my friends and family ask me, “Why do let your kids play hockey? It’s so expensive!”

-Yeah right, sappy sentiments that tug at your heartstrings, and helps you justify the $8K you drop every year on this game.
-Right?
-I love all the reasons: they wouldn’t change the quality time they get, I am a snowflake, let’s sing kumbaya and hold hands, I love being a helicopter parent.
+If sappy sentiments that tug at your heartstrings help you justify the $8K you drop every year on this game.
+Have it, but there is so much more than those basic blog posts you read.
+I am growing tired of all of the obvious reasons: they wouldn’t change the quality time they get, I am a snowflake, let’s sing kumbaya and hold hands, I love being a helicopter parent.
 It’s all crazy.
 But here’s my favorite.

 But, aside from the salt soaked roads, blizzard warnings, and black ice, I’ll get my kids to the rink and the tournaments, and you can keep your quality travel time.
 I am busting my buns for one reason and one reason only– life lessons.

 Now if you want to get down to the real nitty-gritty of why I couldn’t care less about the prices.
 Here’s why.

 I guess you can say this for any sport, but there’s always a life lesson available.
 My kids learn that you need to work hard, and then and only then you get to play hard.
 And, you can hold your crackerjack responses that they can learn the same lessons doing chores.
 They can’t.
 Here’s why–hockey sharpens their minds and their bodies.
 The ability to problem solve presents itself, and kids are forced to think on their feet.

 You can’t get that type of thinking in school today.
 Want to know how I know that?
 I am a teacher, and parents don’t allow you to challenge their kids.
 They whine and cry if Johnny’s feelings get hurt or if he’s set free to think on his own for 30 seconds.
 “You are not teaching him what to do.”